Our Mission, Our Vision, and How We See Things

 With $21.4 trillion in debt and a fiscal gap of $210 trillion, we believe the United States no longer has the luxury of considering its increasingly untenable fiscal scenario an abstraction.
 Yet Congress abysmally exhibits ZERO political will to address the United States' skyrocketing indebtedness (and growing insolvency).

-And thus we believe it is becoming increasingly likely that in an attempt to once again prop of the financial system, and to monetize/inflate away the United States’ massive debt - the Federal Reserve (along with other world central banks) will be forced to initiate another even-larger round of Quantitative Easing (QE) via newly-created record $trillions in currency-debasing dollars.
+And thus we believe it is becoming increasingly likely that in an attempt to once again prop up the financial system, and to monetize/inflate away the United States’ massive debt - the Federal Reserve (along with other world central banks) will be forced to initiate another even-larger round of Quantitative Easing (QE) via newly-created record $trillions in currency-debasing dollars.

 The same dollars American investors’ hard-earned savings are denominated in.

 And thus, we continue to help our clients plan accordingly.

 The opinions voiced are for general information only.
 They are not intended to provide specific advice or recommendations for any individual and do not constitute an endorsement by LPL.